 - Slave World covers all four levels.
 On the civilization level, the entire slaveworld is this kind of grim Fetish-Fuel Future.
 On the organization level, the army of England is designed to maintain social order by turning uppity serfs into Sex Slave cyborgs.
 On the couple level, Prince Samuel and Lady Isobel have this as their mutual hobby.
 On the individual level, most aristocrats qualify for the appropriately gendered trope.

-- Most civilizations on Gor seem to be built with this as one of their basic premises.
+- Most civilizations on Gor seem to be built with this as one of their basic premises. note

 - Law & Order: Special Victims Unit sometimes go for having their cake and eat it too, denouncing the horrors of sexual abuse by displaying it in almost pornographic details.